Agent Conduct Requirements

 Eligibility

-• The agent must represent a Canadian broker-dealer registered under Section 201-A
+• The agent must represent a Canadian broker-dealer registered under the USA's special pathway for Canadian firms

 • The Canadian agent may effect transactions in the state as permitted for the Canadian broker-dealer (BD)